BamdadRashidi/Dungeon-excavator-source-code/README.md

 > [!IMPORTANT]
-> It should be noted that when the creator was making this game the summer of 2024, he did not know anything about git and making this repository with a project that was not made with git in mind was very hard.
+> It should be noted that when the creator was making this game the summer of 2024, he did not know anything about git and was a month away before he began university which made making this repository with a project that was not made with git in mind very difficult.

 # Key elements: